Fphelix/The-car-change-oil-App/README.md

 2-	**Login**

 When uou login the application will display youyr name, address, car information and ask yu to choose between
-- a- Oild Change
+1. Oild Change
-- b- Car Detailing
+2. Car Detailing

 4-	**Service of choice**